modelop/modelop.github.io/Getting Started/Conform and Deploy a Model/index.md

 | Module Attached         | `# fastscore.module-attached:<module-name>` | Disables the import policy checking for imported module |
 | Disable Schema Checking | `# fastscore.schema.:<slot #>: in-use`  | Used during testing to disable schema checking          |

-For our example, the first annotation designates we will be using explict conformance rather than call-back conformance.
-Note: this model and guide focus on a new form of conformance for execution called 'explict conformance'.
-There is also the ability to utilize 'call-back conformance' which utilizes `begin` and `action` functions instead of the `slot` object as shown in [this example](https://opendatagroup.github.io/Knowledge%20Center/Tutorials/Gradient%20Boosting%20Regressor/).
+For our example, the first annotation designates we will not be using the 'call-back'-style conformance.
+Note: this model and guide focus on a new form of conformance that is released in Version 1.10.
+There is also the ability to use the 'call-back conformance' which utilizes `begin` and `action` functions instead of the `slot` object as shown in [this example](https://opendatagroup.github.io/Knowledge%20Center/Tutorials/Gradient%20Boosting%20Regressor/).
 Both will run within the latest versions of the FastScore Engine.

 Once we've defined this, we need to add the model execution script to FastScore with the following command:
 `fastscore model add <model-name> <source-file>`